jsinger67/Lelek/docs/Approach.md

 ## Interpretation of data

-Under the former mentioned preconditions you can interpret the first $k$ terminals that each production can possibly produce as a regular language and thus enabling you to use the means of regular expressions to handle these data.
-To collect the aforementioned structure of produced terminals we can - figuratively spoken - unroll the non-terminals recursively, thereby producing a sort of circle free token-graph structure, until we have collected $k$ tokens in each path of the graph.
-Our postulated `well formedness` of the grammar is especially required to make this process terminating.
+Under the former mentioned preconditions you can interpret the first $k$ terminals that each production can produce as a regular language and thus enabling you to use the means of regular expressions to handle these data.
+To collect the aforementioned structure of produced terminals we can - figuratively spoken - unroll the non-terminals recursively, thereby producing a sort of circle free directed token-graph structure, until we have collected $k$ tokens in each path of the graph.
+Our postulated `criteria` of the grammar are especially required to make this process terminating.

 You can find the regex-like data structure in the module LAAutomation.